British politicians condemn Elon Musk's comments at anti-migrant rally

 Starmer denounced violence on the fringes of Saturday’s 100,000 or more-strong “Unite the Kingdom” demonstration in London organized by far-right campaigner Tommy Robinson.

-Police said 26 officers were injured, four seriously, as protesters tried to breach lines separating them from a smaller anti-racist counter-demonstration.
+Police said 26 officers were injured, four seriously, as a minority among the protesters tried to breach lines separating them from a smaller anti-racist counter-demonstration.
 There were 25 people arrested at the event and the Metropolitan Police said more arrests would follow.

 Addressing the demonstration by video link, Musk called for the dissolution of Parliament and an early election to remove Starmer's center-left government.
 He told protesters “violence is coming to you” and “you either fight back or you die.”